 - Ensure that brigade members are complying with the Volunteer Code of Conduct and Equal Opportunities Access and Equity Principles when carrying out any community safety tasks, such as those listed above.

-Hi, my name is Robyn Murphy and I have only been a volunteer firefighter for 3 years.
+Hi, my name is Robyn Murphy and I have been a volunteer firefighter with Pearcedale Fire Brigade for 5 years.
 I am the brigade “geek” and currently hold the position of Communications Officer.
 This means I’m responsible for looking after radios, pagers, the website, social media, phones and any computing or Internet issues.

 Kevin (Sully) Sullivan